johanneswussler/Mendix-AWS-Lambda/README.md

 aws iam get-user-policy --user-name mendix-workshop-user --policy-name LambdaInlinePolicy
 ```

-#### Configure Static Credentials in Mendix App
+#### Configure Static Credentials in the Mendix App

-Now that the user **mendix-workshop-user** has been provided with the necessary permissions, the static credentials can be set inside the Mendix app.
+Now that the user **mendix-workshop-user** has been provided with the necessary permissions, the static credentials can be set inside the Mendix app:

 1. In the **App Explorer** on the left side, expand **App AWSLabs_Lambda** and then double-click **Settings**.
 2. In the **App settings** window under Configuration, choose **New**.
 3. Under **Name**, enter *AWSStaticCredentialsConfiguration*.